Eco-Friendly vs Sustainable: What's the Difference?

 The three pillars of sustainability are "People, Planet, Profit," a terminology first used by John Elkington in 1994 when he introduced the "Triple Bottom Line" concept.

-The pillars are defined as follows.
+Elkington defines the pillars as follows.

 • Planet (Environmental) covers products that protect natural resources, reduce pollution, and maintain ecosystem health.
 Look for renewable materials, minimal packaging, biodegradable components, and manufacturing processes that minimize environmental impact.